>

 Israel has a highly educated and innovative workforce.
 High-school education is routine, and almost every Israeli adult is capable of conducting a conversation in English and possibly in another language besides Hebrew.
 A large percentage of Israelis hold an academic degree, provided by dozens of academic institutions.
 The rate of Israelis holding undergraduate and graduate academic degrees is one of the world’s highest.
 In certain fields, such as medicine, the academic institutions in Israel are unable to answer the vast demand.
 As a result, many young people acquire education outside of Israel.

-Israel’s population grew by 1.2% compared to the year prior.
-The growth rate decreased from 2023 mainly due to significantly lower immigration.
-The total population has reached about 10 million by the end of 2024.
+Israel’s population grew by 1.1% compared to the year prior.
+The total population has reached about 10.1 million by the end of 2025.
 The fertility rate in Israel is the highest in the OECD with 2.9 children per woman, compared to an OECD average of 1.5.

 Upon graduation, most Israelis begin their mandatory military service, which lasts 32 months for men and 24 months for women.
 Soldiers who are either trained as officers or go through highly specialized training, such as aircrew and ship crew, will serve for longer periods of time, during which the officer gains academic training and usually completes their long service with an undergraduate or a graduate degree.